flowerco/flowerco/README.md

 <h1 align="center">About Me<br></h1>
 Welcome to FlowerCo!<br><br>
 I'm a full stack developer based in the UK.
-My day job is data science in Python but I also build websites and applications in React / JavaScript.
+My day job is data science in Python but I also build websites and applications in React / JavaScript / Java.
 You can find my latest projects pinned below, and check out my portfolio website to see some of them fully deployed!

 <h3><a href="https://flowerco.tech">FlowerCo.tech</a></h3>